matthewpalmer/matthewpalmer.github.io/_posts/2014-01-19-remap-keyboard-keys-caps-lock-os-x-mavericks.md

 layout: post
 title: Remapping Keyboard Keys on Mac OS X Mavericks
 category: mac
+rank: top
 excerpt: How to remap any of your keyboard keys to any combination of keys on Mac OS X Mavericks.
-Initially, I wanted to remap the `Caps Lock` key to `Command+R`.
+I got hooked after remapping Caps Lock to Command+R.
 ---

 *This is an __updated__ version of [my original guide](http://matthewpalmer.net/blog/2013/01/23/remap-keys-os-x-mountain-lion/) on how to remap keyboard keys on OS X.*